galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-non-normal-database-generation/tutorial.md

 Known proteomics databases are added to the variant database to create a comprehensive database.

 ### 5. Final Database Construction
-The workflow concludes with the application of regex adjustments and other formatting functions to standardize the output.
-This process culminates in the creation of a comprehensive database of potential non-normal protein sequences, making them ready for experimental validation and clinical exploration.
+The workflow concludes with applying regex adjustments and other formatting functions to standardize the output.
+This process culminates in creating a comprehensive database of potential non-normal protein sequences, making them ready for experimental validation and clinical exploration.

 ## Get data